 Eligible Reimbursements for Final Judgments shall be governed by the following:

-Appendix 3 contains a Reimbursement Fee Schedule that sets forth charges representing the maximum amounts the Board will regard as reasonable and appropriate for certain costs.
+The Reimbursement Fee Schedule that sets forth charges representing the maximum amounts the Board will regard as reasonable and appropriate for certain costs.

-For activities not covered by the Reimbursement Fee Schedule in Appendix 3, reasonable and appropriate amounts for the different types of damages shall be determined by the Board.
+For activities not covered by the Reimbursement Fee Schedule, reasonable and appropriate amounts for the different types of damages shall be determined by the Board.

 Other requirements related to claims arising from civil court action.